MarkVeerasingam/ESP32-AudioProcessor-Library/README.md

 ``Note: This was designed using the Arduino IDE & has only optimised with it specifically in mind``

-If you wish to use this library you must have the `DOIT ESP32 DEVKIT V1` as your board in the IDE.
+If you wish to use this library you must download the `DOIT ESP32 DEVKIT V1` as your board in the IDE.
 It uses `"driver/adc.h" & "driver/dac.h"` from the ESP32 Drivers

 >It is a 12 bit real time audio processor taking in the RAW values of an auido input. <br>